 "On average, 73% of on premise patrons are 'likely' to buy a brand they tried in on premise in the off trade.
 This intention to buy in the off premise varies across venue types and liquor categories."

 Looking at the wine perspective, Cast said most suppliers face strong objection to ranging 'well-known brands' on wine lists due to the price premium paid in the on premise versus off trade.

 "However, we discovered that the majority of wine drinkers want well known brands on the list despite the price premium to off premise," he said.

 "Again this varies by wine type and venue type but on premise patrons want the choice of well known brands as they know what they are paying for – albeit at a premium to the bottleshop."

 According to Cast, the survey has received strong feedback from clients, proving some gut feel insights to be true as well as uncovering deeper levels of insights that fundamentally change current go to market approaches.

 Access to the report and presentation session is available by contacting Nancy Truscott on Nancy.firstname.lastname@example.org

-Shopper Intelligence is an Associate Member of The Drinks Association.
+Shopper Intelligence is a Corporate Partner of The Drinks Association.